six-two/mkdocs-extract-listings-plugin/README.md

 ### javascript_search_file

 The JavaScript code for the search function will be written to this path.
-The default value is empty, meaning that neither the JSOn file nor the JavaScript are generated.
+The default value is empty, meaning that neither the JSON file nor the JavaScript are generated.

 ### offline